-The iQ is Britain's smallest four-seat vehicle, and fits an incredible amount of space into a ridiculously small package.
+The iQ is one of Britain's smallest four-seat vehicles, and fits an incredible amount of space into a ridiculously small package.
 Sitting in the front, it's difficult to tell that you're in a vehicle with such tiny dimensions - it's only really when you look to the rear seats and the "boot" do you get a sense of how tiny this brilliant little city car is.

 At 32 litres, the boot really is mega-small but pushing down the 50:50 split-folding rear seats gives you decent 251-litres of space, which is the same as a Nissan Juke.
 Choose from iQ, iQ2 and iQ3 models with varying levels of specification.